kingace2056/random_event_visualizer/README.md

 I've done nothing fancy.
 Just simple project to visualize outcomes.

+I'd prefer to run it on browser.
+I needs layout fix to be ran on mobile device

 ## Features

 - **Coin Toss Visualization**: View the results of simulated coin tosses displayed as a visual grid.